Wisconsin and Florida elections provide early warning signs to Trump and Republicans

 Trump won Wisconsin in November by 0.8 percentage points, or fewer than 30,000 votes.
 In the first major test since he took office, the perennial battleground state shifted significantly to the left.

 Sauk County, northwest of the state capital of Madison, is a state bellwether.
 Trump won it in November by 626 votes.
-Sauk shifted 16 points in the direction of Judge Susan Crawford, the liberal favorite backed by national Democrats and liberal billionaire donors like George Soros.
+Sauk shifted 14 points in the direction of Judge Susan Crawford, the liberal favorite backed by national Democrats and billionaire donors like George Soros.

 In interviews with more than 20 voters in Waunakee, a politically mixed town north of Madison, several Democrats suggested without prompting that their vote was as much if not more of a repudiation of Trump’s first months in office as it was a decision on the direction of the state high court.